 He was a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
-During his reign, Stalin forced rapid “collectivization” in the Soviet Union and converted the individual peasant households into state-run collective farms.
+Stalin forced rapid “collectivization” in the Soviet Union and converted the individual peasant households into state-run collective farms during his reign.

 A violent racial nationalist and leader of the Nazi party became German chancellor in 1933 who ruled until his death in April 1945.
 He stained his hands with the blood of millions of people in the Holocaust and World War II.

-Also known as “Butcher of Uganda,” was a military leader who announced himself as President after overthrowing Uganda’s elected government.
+Also known as “Butcher of Uganda,” a military leader announced himself as President after overthrowing Uganda’s elected government.
 He ruled from 1971-1979 and drove Uganda into a dire economic disaster.

 - During his eight-year reign of terror, Uganda has seen a ruthless massacre of almost 300,0000 civilians, including farmers, clerks, and students.

 - His rule created unrest in Uganda until Tanzanian president Julius Nyerere invaded Uganda by expelling Amin in 1979.